ncepu-epai/CampNet-for-UAV-images-detection/README.md

 ====================================
 introduction
 -------------------
-    CampNet is a target detection model used to detect defective pins in transmission lines.
+        CampNet is a object detection model used to detect defective pins in transmission lines.
 Three improvements
     have been made based on Faster-RCNN.
    ***1.Multi-layer feature fusion:***